Sahib Bibi Aur Ghulam

-Sahib Bibi Aur Ghulam is the second adaptation of the novel after the 1956 Bengali film.
-Having seen the novel and its staged version, Dutt wanted to adapt Saheb Bibi Golam into a film.
 The book's rights were bought after his production venture Chaudhvin Ka Chand (1960) became commercially successful and covered his company's loss following the failure of Kaagaz Ke Phool (1959), his previous directorial project.
 Mitra and Alvi took a year to write the screenplay, facing difficulties in translating the novel from Bengali to Hindi.
 Principal photography took place in Andheri and Dhanyakuria with cinematographer V. K. Murthy; the film was edited by Y. G. Chawhan.
 Hemant Kumar composed the soundtrack and Shakeel Badayuni wrote the lyrics.